Mortgage After Divorce

 To a large extent, the options described so far rely upon a degree of agreement between the parties involved.
 If this is absent, then the courts may be asked to intervene.

-Among the orders which the courts have at their disposal are:
+Among the orders that the courts have at their disposal are:

 - Mesher orders – also known as orders for deferred sale – involve the court deferring the sale of a marital home until a particular date or event, which might be set at the date on which the youngest child turns 18, for example; or